Laem Hin Seafood (แหลมหินซีฟู๊ด)

-While I do intend to add more restaurants on this blog as time goes by, everyone has their favourite places to eat, places where you feel comfortable, relaxed and you KNOW the food is going to be good.
+While I have added more restaurants on this blog over the years, everyone has their favourite places to eat, places where you feel comfortable, relaxed and you KNOW the food is going to be good.
 Some days you feel like experimenting, other days you want to head out for lunch safe in the knowledge that you'll enjoy your meal.
 One day in May 2010, on one of my final days of holiday, with the kids already back at school, my wife and I had a chance for a nice lunch together, just the 2 of us.
 It was a hot, humid day, typical for the time of year.
-My wife fancied somewhere with aircon, like Fuji Japanese restaurant in the Central Festival mall (we did eat there this week!), but I realised I'd not been to Laem Hin Seafood for ages, and wanted to taste some real Thai food.
+My wife fancied somewhere with aircon, like Fuji Japanese restaurant in the Central Festival mall (we did eat there this week!), but I realised I'd not been to Laem Hin Seafood for ages, and wanted to taste some real local Thai food.
 Laem Hin was the first restaurant I wrote about on this blog back in April 2006 - see here.

 Although it was a hot day, there were plenty of dark clouds around, which you can see in the photos below.
 In the hot season (March - May) you can get thunderstorms any time of day.
 This year the real low season weather is very late coming.
 The restaurant was not too hot - most of the seating is shaded, though they do have tables out on the old jetty which would be nice for a romantic evening meal.